TheWeirdDev/Calcool/readme.md

 } catch (CalcoolException ce) {
     // CalcoolException means your expression was not valid stderr.writefln(ce.msg);
-} catch (EndException e) {
-    // Ignore EndException, it only indicates the end of parsing phase, sorry } catch (Exception e) {
+} catch (Exception e) {
     // Something bad happened!
 Do what you have to do.
 }